phananh1010/gmu-hopper-python-installation/README.md

 If you want to use Docker, refer to step 5 in file `DOCKER_TUTORIAL.md`

 #### Step 0: request and login to a worker
 You must install conda from a worker.
-Do not install on head note
+Do not install on head node.
+The head node is the machine you are connected to right after logging in.
 ```
 salloc -p gpuq -q gpu --gres=gpu:A100.40gb:1 -n 1  --mem=15G -t 0-12:00:00
 ```